oaao/monoe-ci/README.md

 `monoe-ci` bases on the loose analogy of a monoecious flower. [ --> [design](./DESIGN.md) ]

-It implements a repository `monitor`, a task `dispatcher`, and a `test runner`.
-However, they each run as independent processes and communicate through sockets (to better manage load, and to be fault-tolerant).
+It implements a repository `monitor`, a task `dispatcher`, and a `test runner`; however, they each run as independent processes and communicate through sockets (to better manage load, and to be fault-tolerant).

 Each component process should on its own networked machine.
 For a CI system, [monoecy](https://vimeo.com/219945413) is a useful design metaphor but totally counterproductive to literalize into its deployment and usage.

+## current limitations

+* acts on `git` repositories only

+* test discovery is arbitrarily limited to tests that exist in `{repository}/tests/`

+* an observer model & local repos will be used instead of post-commit external hooks and remote repos

+* instead of a `reporter` component, results will be dumped to a file local to the `dispatcher` process

 ## references